jxsvoboda/sycek/README.md

   * invalid characters (e.g. `\` in C code)
   * vertical spacing
   * block comment formatting
+  * declaration style
   * loop style

 it will also report (potential) bugs such as:

   * misplaced `__attribute__` with no effect
+  * non-static function defined in a header
+  * non-static variable defined in a header

 Sycek is available under an MIT-style license.